 Then I realized that some of these faces look like they come from the animated movie that was most important to me when I was a child… the Rankin/Bass production of J. R. R. Tolkien’s The Hobbit.

 It’s also a severely abridged version of the story.
-But it does tell the story, and tell it well.
+But it does tell the story — the story that Tolkien imagined — and considering its brevity, it tells that story well.
 It contains most of the book’s major events.
-And it embraces and affirms Tolkien’s main themes… which is more than I can say for Peter Jackson’s The Lord of the Rings.
+And it embraces and affirms Tolkien’s main themes… which is much, much more than I can say for Peter Jackson’s The Lord of the Rings.

 Today, Bob Clark at the wonderful Wonders in the Dark blog looks back at the Rankin/Bass version of The Hobbit.
 And lo… they confirm my suspicions!